Society for Mathematical Biology: Research and educational activities

 In addition to its research and news publications, the society supports education in: mathematical biology, mathematical biophysics, complex systems biology and theoretical biology through sponsorship of several topic-focused graduate and postdoctoral courses.
-To encourage and stimulate young researchers in this relatively new and rapidly developing field of mathematical biology, the society awards several prizes, as well as lists regularly new open international opportunities for researchers and students in this field.
+To encourage and stimulate young researchers, the society awards several prizes, as well as lists regularly new open international opportunities for researchers and students in this field.

 Bulletin of Mathematical Biology

 The society publishes the Bulletin of Mathematical Biology.
-The Bulletin was founded by Dr. Nicolas Rashevsky, who is generally recognized as the founder of the first organized group in mathematical biology in the world.
-The journal was originally published as the Bulletin of Mathematical Biophysics, and quickly became the classical journal in general mathematical biology and served as the principal natural publication outlet for the majority of mathematical biologists.
+The Bulletin was founded by Nicolas Rashevsky, under the title of the Bulletin of Mathematical Biophysics, before acquiring its present title, and quickly became the classical journal in general mathematical biology and served as the principal natural publication outlet for the majority of mathematical biologists.
 Many classical papers have appeared in the Bulletin, and several of these are familiar to biologists.
 It has become an important avenue for the exchange and transmission of new ideas and approaches to biological problems and incorporates both the quantitative and qualitative aspects of mathematical models and characterizations of biological processes and systems.

-Dr. Rashevsky remained the editor of the Bulletin until his death on January 16, 1972.
+Nicolas Rashevsky remained the editor of the Bulletin until his death on January 16, 1972.